Henry Kenneth Cowan: Life

-He was born in Belfast in Ireland on 17 June 1900 the son of Henry Cowan and Margaret Cowan nee Curran.
+He was born in Belfast in Ireland on 17 June 1900 the son of Henry Cowan and Margaret Cowan née Curran.
 He attended the Royal Belfast Academical Institution and then the University of Belfast, graduating in 1921.
 He then studied Public Health at postgraduate level, receiving a Diploma in Public Health in 1924.
 He received his medical degree (MD) in 1925 and appears to have operated for around ten years as a general practitioner.

 From 1937 to 1949 he was County Medical Officer of Health to Gloucester.
 From 1949 to 1954 he served the same role for the county of Essex.
 From 1954 until retiral in 1964 he was Chief Medical Officer to the Department of Health in Scotland.

 In 1956 he was elected a Fellow of the Royal Society of Scotland his proposers including J. Norman Davidson, Norman Feather and Douglas Guthrie.

 In the 1957-8 New Years Honours List he was created a Knight for his services to British health.

 In 1964 Glasgow University awarded him an honorary Doctor of Letters (LLD).

 He died in Edinburgh on 16 June 1971.